jfdev001/icon-model-machine-learning-backbone/README.md

 At this point, if you do not have a version of PyTorch/LibTorch installed, you can follow the instructions in section [Setting up Torch](#setting-up-torch).

-If you end up going with the `.venv` approach to setting up Torch, make sure you add this to your `.gitignore` with
+If you end up going with the `.venv` approach to setting up Torch and setup the `.venv` in your ICON project directory, make sure you add this to your `.gitignore` with

 ```shell
 echo ".venv" >> .gitignore
 ```

+### The Automated Approach
 To integrate the necessary changes into an arbitrary ICON project, add the `setup_ftorch` script in the current repository to the other repository of interest.